 Outdoor Toy Storage Idea Four – Outdoor Storage Bench with Seating

+How about a storage bench?
 You can always use more storage area outside, and it’s an added bonus if the storage area doubles as a nice seating area.
 This creates an enclosed area where your kid’s outdoor toys can stay safe and shielded from the elements when they’re not using them.
-If you can find one that locks for extra security, this is an even better option.
-This type of outdoor toy storage idea is nice for both large and small items, and it can hold quite a few without a problem.
+If you can find a storage bench that is weather resistant and locks for extra security, this is an even better option.
+This type of outdoor toy storage idea is nice for both large and small toys, and the storage bench can hold quite a few without a problem.

 This is a 70 gallon storage bench that uses a weather-resistant construction to seal the moisture out and keep your toys dry.
 It has a small locking mechanism hidden under the seat, and it provides ample storage space for you to sit and relax while your kids play.